Failed to format the write-protected disk!

 3. Double click WriteProtect and Change the value data from 1 to 0.
 Then, click OK.

-Till now, the write protection attribute is removed from the disk, then you can open File Explorer, right-click the disk, select Format…, and follow the hints to format it successfully.
+Till now, the write protection attribute is removed from the disk, and then you can open File Explorer, right-click the disk, select “Format…”, and follow the hints to format it successfully.

-First of all, click on Start and type cmd.exe into the search field.
-Double-click on Command Prompt to launch the program, the type the following commands and press enter after each one.
+1. Click on “Start” and type “cmd.exe” into the search field.
+Double-click on Command Prompt to launch the program.

-Till now, the disk is on longer write-protected.
+Till now, the write protection attribution is removed from the disk.
 Next you need to input some other commands like below to format the disk.

 create partition primary

-2. Choose your desired file system (ex: FAT32), and you can also set your other disk format preferences, such as partition label and cluster size.
+2. Choose your desired file system (ex: NTFS), and you can also set your other disk format preferences, such as partition label and cluster size.

-3. Back to the main interface, click Apply->Proceed to start format the disk.
+3. Back to the main interface, click “Apply”->”Proceed” to start formatting the disk.